AIMS-Ghana/python-course/_days/03_plotting.md

 You can direct turtles to move about and draw lines as they do so.
 There are more ways to direct the turtle, so feel free to consult the detailed documentation.
+We will cover the `while` syntax in a later session, and it is not necessary to use to complete this assignment, but if you would like to research ahead and use it, you should.

 ## Basic Matplotlib